Artificial Intelligence in Staffing and HR

 Artificial intelligence has revolutionized the world.
-As the centerpiece for countless dystopian novels and films, there’s no doubt that AI has slowly seeped its way further into our everyday lives.
-Whether it’s algorithmic AI suggesting what TV show we ought to binge next or the use of AI tech to improve the scoring prowess of professional basketball players, the scope and reach of the technology is too far and wide to even begin to cover.
+As the centerpiece for countless dystopian novels and films, there is no doubt that AI has slowly seeped its way further into our everyday lives.
+Whether it is algorithmic AI suggesting what TV show we ought to binge next or the use of AI tech to improve the scoring prowess of professional basketball players, the scope and reach of the technology is too far and wide to even begin to cover.
 Unsurprisingly, AI has also found its way into a notable role within the staffing and human resources departments all over the world.
-Let’s take a look at how AI is now impacting the staffing and HR disciplines.
+Let us take a look at how AI is now impacting the staffing and HR disciplines.

 Saving Time

 Hiring is a strenuous process.
 Finding the right candidate is often a long-drawn process and always an imperfect science.
 The larger the organization, the more nuanced and complicated the hiring process often becomes.
 In fact, according to a survey for talent acquisition leaders, 56% said their hiring volumes increased while a majority noted that their hiring teams stayed the same.
-Over half said “the hardest part of recruitment is screening candidates from a large applicant pool.”
+Over half said the hardest part of recruitment is screening candidates from a large applicant pool.
 Now we see the window of opportunity for AI: the volume of hiring in HR departments exceeds the growth of the department and its resources.
-Here’s a few things AI does to alleviate the outlined problems:
+Here are a few things artificial intelligence in recruitment does to alleviate the outlined problems:

-Improving the process for the candidate: While the company resources (HR department, hiring managers, etc.) take on a great deal of responsibility in the selection process, there is also a massive headache and burden for job applicants.
-They are going through processes with several companies at a time, pouring themselves into applicant tests/assignments, and preparing for interviews.
+- Improving the process for the candidate: While the company resources take on a great deal of responsibility in the selection process, there is also a massive headache and burden for job applicants.
+They are going through processes with several companies at a time, pouring themselves into applicant tests and assignments, and preparing for interviews.
 There are few things more frustrating for applicants than delayed response times from companies when they are in the interviewing process.
 AI helps to automate and can provide real-time feedback to candidates, leaving them far less frustrated and feeling in the dark.

 Mechanical Leadership